MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P5-Adding-Polish/content.md

 ![](gameOver_classConnection.png)

-Now we are done with the setup in SpriteBuilder. **Be sure to publish the project and before switching to XCode.**
+Now we are done with the setup in SpriteBuilder. **Be sure to publish the project and before switching to Xcode.**

 #In Xcode